edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 --- abstract

 Verifiable Voice Protocol (VVP) authenticates and authorizes parties who are accountable for telephone calls, eliminating trust gaps that scammers exploit.
-It adds value in the same problem domain as STIR {{I-D.ietf-stir-passport-rcd}}, SHAKEN {{ATIS-1000074}}, RCD {{I-D.ietf-sipcore-callinfo-rcd}}, BCID {{CTIA-BCID}}, and related technologies.
+It adds value in the same problem domain as STIR {{RFC8224}} {{RFC8225}} {{RFC8588}}, SHAKEN {{ATIS-1000074}}, RCD {{I-D.ietf-sipcore-callinfo-rcd}}, BCID {{CTIA-BCID}}, and related technologies.
 Like these other approaches, VVP binds strong cryptographic evidence to headers in the SIP {{RFC3261}} INVITE that initiates a phone call.
 It also allows this evidence to be verified downstream.
 However, VVP builds from different technical and governance assumptions, with different backing evidence.
 This unique foundation allows VVP to cross jurisdictional boundaries easily and robustly.
 It also makes VVP simpler, more decentralized, cheaper to deploy and maintain, more private, more scalable, and higher assurance than alternatives.
 VVP can plug gaps or to build bridges between other approaches.
 For example, it can justify an A attestation in SHAKEN when a call originates outside the regulated certificate ecosystem.
 VVP can also be used as a standalone mechanism to identify and authorize callers.

 --- middle